 “We realized that we could deliver higher-quality care through communication and coordination throughout the perioperative care arc.”

-“Vanderbilt leadership wants us to do ‘ERAS for All’,” added Matt McEvoy, M.D., a professor and vice-chair for education in the Department of Anesthesiology.
+“Vanderbilt leadership wants us to do ‘enhanced recovery pathway for all’,” added Matt McEvoy, M.D., a professor and vice-chair for education in the Department of Anesthesiology.
 “If there’s a definable service line, whether it’s ambulatory or in-patient, we’re looking to collaborate and implement the principles of care standardization.”

 Designing the Program

 Geiger and McEvoy began designing their program by looking at all care components within colorectal surgery, matching them up to the latest evidence in perioperative care.
 They had two goals: improve perioperative communication and decrease unnecessary variability, in order to improve patient recovery while reducing length of stay, complications and cost.

 The central component of the enhanced recovery program, they knew, must be a surgical champion.
 Additional key stakeholders would include anesthesiology, nursing, and pharmacy.
 The Vanderbilt Anesthesia Perioperative Consult Service was established to contribute to planning the entire surgical episode through post-discharge recovery.